 Occasion: My Grandma's 89th Birthday.

-Well let us get out of confusion...
+Well, let us get out of confusion...
 It was a group of dishes and delicacies from Kitchens of India.
-She was none other than the Dal Bukhara from Kitchens of India accompanied by her buddies - Murg Methi, Mughlai Paneer, Mirch Ka Salan along with a couple of Pulaos, Biryanis and Breads.
-Followed by these beautiful dishes we turned to the sweet ones - that covered a variety of 4 Halwas.
+She was none other than the Dal Bukhara from Kitchens of India accompanied by her buddies - Murg Methi, Mughlai Paneer, Mirch Ka Salan along with a couple of Pulaos, Biryanis, and various Breads.
+Followed by these beautiful dishes, we turned to the sweet ones - that covered a variety of 4 Halwas.